 Multiplet deconvolution has been applied to numerous test spectra.
-Many multiplet structures which could not be analysed using the GSD peaks-based multiplet analysis (reported as "m") were correctly deciphered.
-It also has a lower occurrence of 310 false positive - the situation where coupling constants are automatically extracted but turn out to be incorrect - thanks to the strict validation process.
+Many multiplet structures which could not be analysed using the GSD peak-based multiplet analysis (reported as "m") were correctly deciphered.
+It also has a lower occurrence of false positives - the situation where coupling constants are automatically extracted but turn out to be incorrect - thanks to the strict validation process.
 We shall only present here two typical examples where multiplet deconvolution succeeds while manual analysis would be difficult.

-3.1 Human unfriendly multiplets
+3.1 Human-unfriendly multiplets

-Figure 9 shows a typical example of multiplet that cause difficulties to human analysis.
-The partial overlap of three transitions 315 (see arrows) makes the structure difficult to interpret.
+Figure 9 shows a typical example of a multiplet that causes difficulties for human analysis.
+The partial overlap of three transitions (see arrows) makes the structure difficult to interpret.
 The destiny of such a structure is to be called the bad name "m" for a lack of courage and proper tool to identify it.
-Multiplet deconvolution straightforwardly identify the largest coupling as 9.9 Hz.
-Similarly, the seemingly triplet of the second step (bottom left of Fig. 9) would have been assigned to a t with two equal coupling constants of 5.27 Hz - possibly causing confusion if nothing explains this apparent degeneracy.
-Here again, deconvolution has no difficulties to resolve overlap and identifies a double doublet with 6.32 and 4.22 Hz - almost 2 Hz

-320 difference for a final line width of 2.7 Hz.
+Multiplet deconvolution straightforwardly identifies the largest coupling as 9.9 Hz.
+Similarly, the seeming triplet of the second step (bottom left of Fig. 9) would have been assigned to a t with two equal coupling constants of 5.27 Hz - possibly causing confusion if nothing explains this apparent degeneracy.
+Here again, deconvolution has no difficulties in resolving overlap and identifies a double doublet with 6.32 and 4.22 Hz - an almost 2 Hz difference for a final line width of 2.7 Hz.